NextCenturyCorporation/MCS/README.md

 ### Sample MCS Config File

 There may be additional settings you want to specify, which can be accomplished via the MCS configuration file.
 You can use the [sample_config.ini](./sample_config.ini) file to start.
 This file has the `metadata` level set to `oracle`, which ensures that the data for all objects in a scene is returned, as well as object masks.
-For the purposes of this guide, we will pass this along to the MCS controller via the `config_file_path` property, which is outlined in the `Usage` example below.
+For the purposes of this guide, we will pass this along to the MCS controller via the `config_file_or_dict`, which is outlined in the `Usage` example below.

 For more in-depth information on configuration files and more about the different properties within, see the documentation about the [MCS configuration file](https://nextcenturycorporation.github.io/MCS/install.html#mcs-configuration-file)